r-hub/blog/content/post/2019-12-26-r-hub-usage.markdown

 |windows-x86_64-release      |  4008|
 |macos-elcapitan-release     |  2942|

-The most frequent platforms reflect the default platforms (from R, `rhub::platforms()[1,1]` which is debian-clang-devel, from the web interface "ubuntu-gcc-release"), including the default platforms mix for `rhub::check_for_cran()` ("windows-x86_64-devel", "ubuntu-gcc-release", "fedora-clang-devel" and if the package needs compilation "linux-x86_64-rocker-gcc-san").
+The most frequently used platforms reflect the default platforms (from R, `rhub::platforms()[1,1]` which is debian-clang-devel, from the web interface ubuntu-gcc-release), including the default platforms mix for `rhub::check_for_cran()` (windows-x86_64-devel, ubuntu-gcc-release, fedora-clang-devel and if the package needs compilation linux-x86_64-rocker-gcc-san).

 ## Conclusion

+in this post we presented a few figures underlining the growth in R-hub usage, and the variety of platforms used for checking packages -- one of [R-hub's selling points](https://deploy-preview-53--admiring-allen-9a00b2.netlify.com/2019/03/26/why-care/#so-many-platforms).
 In total, over time, the R-hub package builder has been used by 2405 users for 4255 packages.
-For comparison at the time of writing there are 15348 packages on CRAN.
-We hope to keep helping package developers check their packages and debug issues, thanks to the package builder, [its docs](https://docs.r-hub.io/), and this blog.
+For comparison at the time of writing there are 15347 packages on CRAN.

+We hope to keep helping package developers check their packages and debug issues, in particular thanks to the package builder, [its docs](https://docs.r-hub.io/), and this blog.
 Thanks to all users who notified problems and suggested enhancements via [GitHub](https://docs.r-hub.io/#pkg-dev-help) or [gitter](https://gitter.im/r-hub/community), keep your feedback and questions coming!